-Under the top of the feed pump module, mounted over the MPC circuit board, is the pump speed controller.
+Under the top of the feed pump module, under the MPC box, is the pump speed controller.
 On the speed controller board are two magnetic reed switches for adjusting the pump motor speed.
-The switches are narrow black or silver bars, 5/8" (16mm) long.
+The switches are narrow black bars, 5/8" (16mm) long.
 The increase speed switch is labeled S2; the decrease speed switch is labeled S3.
-Each time a small magnet is placed near the switch with the pump is running, the motor speed will change slightly.
+Each time a small magnet is placed near the switch with the pump is running, the speed will change slightly.